EulerStream/Euler-API-SDK/src/sdk/docs/TikTokLIVEApi.md

-let userAgent: string; //Override the user agent used for signing and fetching (optional) (default to undefined) let ttTargetIdc: string; //Cookie - TikTok \"Identity Data Center\" which links a session_id to a region (optional) (default to undefined) let clientEnter: boolean; //Whether the client enters a room after connecting, or if it\'s done by query parameters (optional) (default to true) let country: ProxyRegion; //Country code to make the request from. (optional) (default to undefined) let platform: WebcastFetchPlatform; //Platform to connect with (optional) (default to undefined)
+let userAgent: string; //Override the user agent used for signing and fetching (optional) (default to undefined) let ttTargetIdc: string; //Cookie - TikTok \"Identity Data Center\" which links a session_id to a region (optional) (default to undefined) let clientEnter: boolean; //Whether the client enters a room after connecting, or if it\'s done by query parameters (optional) (default to true) let country: SoaxProxyRegion; //Country code to make the request from. (optional) (default to undefined) let platform: WebcastFetchPlatform; //Platform to connect with (optional) (default to undefined)

 const { status, data } = await apiInstance.fetchWebcastURL(